 Insulating concrete forms (ICFs) offer many benefits relative to traditional home construction materials and methods, including structural stability, comfort, energy efficiency and durability.
 This class is based on a guide that provides cost comparisons of ICF construction to standard residential wood-frame construction, a comprehensive cost analysis of the monthly costs of home ownership for wood-frame and ICF homes, and a detailed discussion regarding many of the benefits gained through the use of ICFs.

-This AIA approved continuing education course for architects includes a multiple-choice exam at the end, to test the student’s knowledge and comprehension of the topics, and to comply with AIA and state requirements.
-This course is approved by the American Institute of Architects for 1.5 continuing education hours.
-Those hours are classified as HSW (Health Safety and Welfare) learning units.
+This continuing education course includes a multiple-choice exam at the end, to test the student’s knowledge and comprehension of the topics.
+This course is 1.5 continuing education hours.

 At completion of this course, you will: